wighawag/blog-ipfs/webapp/drafts/blog-hosted-on-ens-ipfs.md

 That's all

-Thanks for reading and stay tuned for an article on Ethereum and how the concept of gas work there.
+Thanks for reading and stay tuned for an article on Ethereum and the concept of gas.
 I started to realize that not many knows how gas actually works on the EVM and the pitfalls it introduce so hopefully the next article will be helpful to you.

+Thanks for reading.